AdobeDocs/workfront.en/help/classic/workfront-fusion/connections/connect-fusion-to-google-using-oauth.md

    The connection to the desired Google service using a custom OAuth client is established.

-### Connect to Google in the HTTP > Make an OAuth2.0 request module
+### Connect to Google in the HTTP > Make an OAuth2.0 request module {#connect-to-google-in-the-http-make-an-oauth2-0-request-module}

 For instructions on connecting to Google in the HTTP > Make an OAuth2.0 request module, see [Instructions for creating a connection to Google in the HTTP > Make an OAuth 2.0 request module](../../workfront-fusion/apps-and-their-modules/http-modules/http-module-make-an-oauth-2-request.md#instruct) in [HTTP > Make an OAuth 2.0 request module](../../workfront-fusion/apps-and-their-modules/http-modules/http-module-make-an-oauth-2-request.md).

 ## Possible error message:[403] Access Not Configured

 If the [403} Access Not Configured error message displays, you you need to enable the corresponding API in your Google Cloud Platform.
-To enable the API, follow the steps in the section [Create a project on Google Cloud Platform](#create) in this article.
+To enable the API, follow the steps in the section [Create a project on Google Cloud Platform](#create-a-project-on-google-cloud-platform) in this article.